 Then my brother, he came back from the first World Cup in 2010 and he wanted his eldest daughter to join the club down in Tralee.
 They only had two other girls playing.
 They ended up going to Listowel and he set up the girls team there.
 He’s the director of women’s rugby down there now.
 They’ve got 60 girls playing every week now, which is great.
 The other benefit of family is that they’ll always bring you back down to earth if you head gets too big!
 And then there’s the sense of family you have with the management and the other players.
 You have friends for life when you take part in rugby.

 Playing for your country is massively importantly, you always get emotional when you think about it.
 You think of the players that have gone on before you and the hard work that they put in on and off the pitch to put Irish rugby where it is.
 You always feel like you have a huge responsibility to give credit and honour to the people who have gone before but also inspire the next generation that are coming in, to make sure that the jersey is held in the highest regard and that 100% is played every time.

 There’s a bit of apprehension there alright because you don’t know where you’re set in terms of how the other teams have prepared

 I think the World Cup is a huge opportunity to showcase the city and demonstrate that Dublin can host a major tournament.
-You’re kind of really hopeful that the IRFU and Dublin City and all the sponsors will put their best foot forward and get to put on a great tournament in 2023.
+You’re kind of really hopeful that the IRFU and Dublin City and all the sponsors will put their best foot forward.
 I think for all of the supporters coming over, they’re going to be guaranteed a good time.
 The Irish always give a great welcome.
 There is always a party atmosphere so from that side it’s going to be something off that pitch that you’re going to be really proud of.